Visit the Field

 See below for directions to entrance gates.

 Our members fly a wide variety of model aircraft.
 For airplanes, wingspans range from 10" to 10 feet.
 Power is by electic motors, glow (nitro) engines, and gasoline.
-Simple Slow Stick aircraft, scale model fighters, ducted fan jets and giant scale aerobatic aircraft can be seen on a typical day.
+Foam Slow Stick aircraft, scale model fighters, ducted fan jets and giant scale aerobatic aircraft can be seen on a typical day.
 Many members fly helicopters from micro to .90 size.
 Most are electric but some are glow.
-An increasing number have ventured into the multicopter hobby, also from micro size up to 500 - 600 size.
-Some have build from scratch with Multiwii, KK or Naza controllers, others the ready to fly from DJI or Blade.
-We do not allow model rockets or (at this time) turbine aircraft.
+An increasing number have ventured into the multicopter hobby, also from micro size up to 500 - 600mm size.
+We do not allow model rockets.
+Turbine aircraft would need approval from the Board as to suitability for our location.

 If you are new to model aviation, we can give you an introductory flying lesson on one of our club trainer airplanes.
 With some ground school and a dual control set up you can take control of a powered flying airplane, against beautiful background of the San Gabriel mountains.
 Call one of the club officers to arrange this.
 As a courtesy if you make such an arrangment please honor it, or call if you must cancel.